Growing Cabbage Roses in my Cottage Garden

 L.M.
 Montgomery, Anne of the Island

-Growing Cabbage Roses in my Cottage Garden, June 9, 2024.
+Growing Cabbage Roses in My Cottage Garden.
+June 9, 2024.

 Cabbage Roses

 Cabbage roses are not your stiff roses with tightly and perfectly curled petals born of the modern era.
 These antique roses come from the yesteryear of charmed pastoral gardens and idyllic countrysides.
-The flower of the Cabbage rose is wide open and friendly, filled with an abundance of ruffly petals, rich with old rose smell we are so familiar with.
+The flower of the Cabbage rose is wide open and friendly, filled with an abundance of ruffly petals, rich with the old rose smell we are so familiar with.
 There is nothing pretentious about these roses.
 They send out beautiful sprays of roses on top.
 You will also find them peeping demurely through the green leaves of the bush as if they had a secret.
-Their old rose smell is perfume of the highest quality.
-Cabbage roses are enchanting to the right sort of people such as those who love old English style and provincial life, adore secret gardens and Austen romance books.
+Their old-rose smell is perfume of the highest quality.
+Cabbage roses are enchanting to the right sort of people, such as those who love old English style and provincial life, adore secret gardens, and Austen romance books.

-In the early days of cottage garden planning at Hidden Bluff a longing for growing cabbage roses sparked inside and began to grow.
+In the early days of cottage garden planning at Hidden Bluff, a longing for growing cabbage roses sparked inside and began to grow.
 I simply couldn’t imagine a garden without these charmed roses.
 The casual elegance of the old garden roses speaks to my inner beauty seeker with all its Anglophile tendencies.
-Cabbage roses defy formality which makes them the perfect flower for the carefree nature of the cottage garden.
+Cabbage roses defy formality, which makes them the perfect flower for the carefree nature of the cottage garden.
 Sometimes people refer to many-petaled roses as cabbage roses, but today I am talking of the original cabbage rose: Rosa x centifolia.

 cabbage roses